wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 ## **Designing with Time**

 Having been trained as a systems and foresight designer, I think a lot about the future.
 Design has always signified that vital human desire, described by Hebert Simon, to  *“devise courses of action aimed at changing existing situations into preferred ones”.* As a systemic designer, I work to co-create visions of preferred worlds and realities, and then design pathways of interventions to manifest them into being.
 Yet increasingly, I sense that design is trapped in what Jean Gebser describes as the mental structure of perspectival consciousness --  we represent the future(s) as something we move towards from *now*, as a better and preferred destination we must reach in the distance.
-Yet when we try to “create” our visions of the possible, plausible, probable and preferable futures (in the classic futures cone below), we are limited to *synthesizing* from the **known** -- we do horizon scanning for signals and trends and try to “make sense” of the possibilities.
+Yet when we try to “create” our visions of the possible, plausible, probable and preferable futures (in the [classic futures cone](https://www.researchgate.net/profile/Giulia-Tasquier/publication/325659053/figure/fig2/AS:646763568439297@1531211859516/The-futures-cone-by-Voros.png)), we are limited to *synthesizing* from the **known** -- we do horizon scanning for signals and trends and try to “make sense” of the possibilities.

 ![]()

-*Image: The foresight futures cone*

 I wonder about reframing the role of a designer as *someone who draws together temporary dwelling places of presence and poise*.